Illinois spends more on education, but outcomes lag

 In 2015, Virginia ranked 30th nationally in administrative spending as a percentage of total education spending, according to the U.S. Census Bureau.
 Virginia spends $1,149 less per student on non-instruction costs and $2,834 less per student in total than Illinois, when adjusted for the cost of living in each state.

-Virginia spends more efficiently by having a much more consolidated school district system, with fewer than 230 school districts compared with Illinois’ more than 850 school districts.
+Virginia spends more efficiently by having a much more consolidated school district system, with 133 school districts compared with Illinois’ more than 850 school districts.
 The average school district in Virginia serves more than twice the number of students compared with Illinois, despite average enrollment per school being very similar.

 Virginia is living proof that through consolidation and prioritization, states can provide better schooling outcomes and lower property taxes.
 Although Illinois and Virginia both fund their schools through local property tax collections, property taxes as a share of personal income in Virginia are 29 percent lower than in Illinois.